CALGARY CENTRE / NORTH HILL CENTRE

 Calgary, Alberta

 Edmonton's WESTMOUNT SHOPPERS' PARK opened, in August 1955, as the first post-war shopping complex in the province of Alberta.
-In Calgary, planning was underway for that city's first suburban shopping hub.
-It was being developed by Simpsons-Sears and a New York City-based firm.
+In Calgary, planning was underway for that city's first suburban shopping hub, which was being developed by Simpsons-Sears and a New York City-based firm.
 By 1956, the interests of the United States developer had been acquired by Toronto-based Principal Investments, Limited.

 The 18-lane Calgary Centre Bowling Lanes would occupy a basement section, with 30,000 square feet of leased office spaces situated on an upper floor.
 A 2-level (221,100 square foot) Simpsons-Sears would anchor the complex, along with a (19,000 square foot) Loblaws Groceteria.
 Simpsons-Sears became the first operational store on May 1, 1958.